 Let her have the house to herself.

 Here’s a concept that might sound weird at first but could end up being our best suggestion yet.
 If your mom happens to be an early riser, have breakfast with her and then, get the heck up out of dodge.
-Meaning, go out to a movie or the mall without her.
+Meaning, go out to take a walk for a bit without her.
+Even if its for an hour or so.
 If you’ve got a totally awesome and selfless mother, there’s no telling the last time she’s had any alone time.
 So, while you might think that she’d prefer to not have one moment by herself on Mother’s Day, she might like having a few hours of silence to take a bubble bath with some relaxing bath bombs or even just read a book.

 Ask her what she would like.